Hey There, Fellow Tree Hugger!

 Classroom in a Bubble

 What do black plastic, a box fan, and duct tape have in common?
 Not much, but those three items are pretty much all you need to build your own “Bubble Classroom.”
 This invention was originally developed by a park naturalist I worked with in Missouri.
 He designed it because he was constantly teaching subjects with an element of darkness (such as caves and astronomy).
-As you may already know, it’s difficult to put a room with a bunch of windows into relatively complete darkness in the middle of the day (without investing in a ton of aluminum foil to cover the windows, that is).
+As you may already know, it’s difficult to put a room with a bunch of windows into relatively complete darkness in the middle of the day (without investing in a ton of aluminum foil to cover the windows).

 This contraption can help you provide information about stars for kids.
 With our Bubble Classroom, we could take students inside and give them a chance to experience the night sky or a cave environment in safety and darkness.
 That made the program more realistic and definitely captured the attention of our participants.
 The Bubble Classroom was a popular destination for elementary school kids at my park.